lizmstanley/cbc_utils/README.md

    * You'll need to sign up for an eBird API key at ebird.org.
 2. `python app/circle_data.py`

-Here's an example how this data can be used.
+Here's an example of how this data can be used.
 Have a look at https://www.bloomingtoncbc.org/maps to see some more examples.
 Happy CBCing!

 ![img.png](img.png)